ezbc/ezbc.github.io/_posts/data-science/2016-02-13-air-bnb-predictions.md

 comments: true
 use_math: true
 archive: false
+example: data-science-projects

+excerpt: I outline my steps to predict user interest in traveling for Air B&B. I adopt a neural network classifier routine in Python to predict which country a user will travel to next.
 ---

-I outline my steps to predict user interest in traveling for Air B&B. I adopt a neural network classifier routine in Python to predict which country a user will travel to next.

 {% include toc.md %}